lamttu/bookmarks/README.md

   - IOptions allows for strongly typed configuration.
 - [x] [Service lifetime](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.1#service-lifetimes)
 - [x] Use Dapper to connect to a dockerised PostgresDB
-- [ ] Containerise the app as a self contained app
-- [ ] Write a docker-compose file to run the app
+- [x] Multistage Dockerfile for a lighter final image
-- [ ] Deploy this to a k8s cluster
+- [x] Deploy this to a k8s cluster

 ## Learnings